rosettatype/design-regression/_posts/2026-07-17-multilingual-directional-signage-in-indian-metros.md

 ### Linguistic diversity and script harmonisation

 All systems employ multilingual signage comprising two to four languages, reflecting India’s linguistic plurality.
 While Devanagari (used for Hindi and regional languages) coexists alongside the Latin, Bengali, Telugu, and Arabic scripts, its visual harmonisation with these different writing systems remains inconsistent.
-For example, Mumbai Metro’s singular representation of identical Marathi and Hindi words (see <a href="#fig:f10">Figure 10</a>) efficiently reduces visual clutter.
-Conversely, Kolkata Metro’s strictly compartmentalised layout (see <a href="#fig:f11">Figure 11</a>) creates a fragmented reading experience that undermines overall readability.
+For example, Mumbai Metro’s singular representation of identical Marathi and Hindi words (see [Figure 10](#fig:f10)) efficiently reduces visual clutter.
+Conversely, Kolkata Metro’s strictly compartmentalised layout (see [Figure 11](#fig:f11)) creates a fragmented reading experience that undermines overall readability.

 ### Hierarchical tensions and cultural dynamics

-Systems prioritise scripts differently: regional languages (e.g., Marathi in Pune, see <a href="#fig:f1">Figure 1</a>) often dominate through size and positioning, while others (e.g., Delhi, see <a href="#fig:f16">Figure 16</a>) grant equal status to Hindi and English.
+Systems prioritise scripts differently: regional languages (e.g., Marathi in Pune, see [Figure 1](#fig:f1)) often dominate through size and positioning, while others (e.g., Delhi, see [Figure 16](#fig:f16)) grant equal status to Hindi and English.
 Political influences further shape these hierarchies, as seen in Bengaluru’s removal of Hindi.
 These variations reflect unresolved tensions between regional identity, national policies, and global accessibility.

 ### Typographic inconsistencies

 The practical application of typography reveals numerous inconsistencies:

 **Typefaces:** Typeface selection reveals a fundamental split between reliance on legacy system fonts and the adoption of modern typographic solutions.
 The majority of metros fall into the former category, primarily using variants of Yogesh (often distributed as part of the Shree-Lipi software suite).
 This pre-Unicode, legacy Devanagari typeface from the 1980s and 1990s became heavily ingrained in local desktop publishing and has subsequently been widely adopted for public signage.
 Bengaluru also followed this approach, using the common system font Mangal for its now-removed Hindi text.
 In contrast, a few systems use contemporary fonts through two distinct strategies.
-Nagpur achieves consistency with the unified Mukta typeface for all languages, while Ahmedabad mixes modern fonts for each script: Kohinoor (Devanagari), Mukta (Gujarati), and Hind (Latin).
+Nagpur achieves consistency with the unified [Mukta](#sn:sn10) typeface for all languages, while Ahmedabad mixes modern fonts for each script: [Kohinoor](#sn:sn11) (Devanagari), Mukta (Gujarati), and [Hind](#sn:sn12) (Latin).
 The coexistence of these legacy, unified, and mixed-font strategies underscores a profound lack of standardisation.

 **Alignment and spatial organisation:** A range of alignment strategies is observed across the systems.
 The most common approach is direction-based alignment, where text is justified in the same direction the sign indicates, as seen in Pune, Nagpur, Bengaluru, Lucknow, and Delhi.
 Other networks apply alternative rules, such as Ahmedabad’s opposite direction alignment and Hyderabad’s script-specific alignment.
 In contrast, both Mumbai and Kolkata feature inconsistent layouts that vary between signs without a discernible system.
 Beyond alignment, the inconsistent application of differentiators such as spacing and coloured lines often creates additional visual noise, as observed in Hyderabad.